nathanmarz/storm/docs/documentation/distcache-blobstore.md

 is generally used for authorization while accessing the blobs.
 The blob key and version contribute to the hash code and there by the directory under “storm.local.dir/nimbus/blobs/data” where the data is placed.
 The blobs are generally placed in a positive number directory like 193,822 etc.

-Once the topology is launched and the relevant blobs have been created the supervisor downloads blobs related to the storm.conf, storm.ser and storm.code first and all the blobs uploaded by the command line separately using the localizer to uncompress and map them to a local name specified in the topology.blobstore.map configuration.
+Once the topology is launched and the relevant blobs have been created, the supervisor downloads blobs related to the storm.conf, storm.ser and storm.code first and all the blobs uploaded by the command line separately using the localizer to uncompress and map them to a local name specified in the topology.blobstore.map configuration.
 The supervisor periodically updates blobs by checking for the change of version.
 This allows updating the blobs on the fly and thereby making it a very useful feature.